AchinAnujaya/mos-burgers/README.md

 ## Overview

 This project is an inventory management system developed for a Mos Burger Shop.
-It includes features for managing inventory items, user records, and order placement.
+It includes features for managing inventory items, user records, and order placement.(Only using Html,Css and Java Script .
+Bootsrap used for styling.,)

 ## Features